 6 Marginal notes in the agreement have been represented as bold headnotes in this reprint but that does not change their status as marginal notes.

 7 Short title changed to the Diamond (Argyle Diamond Mines Joint Venture) Agreement Act 1981 (see note under s.
 1).

-8 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-4 had not come into operation.
-It reads as follows:
+8 On the date as at which this compilation was prepared, the

-4. Schedule headings reformatted

-(1) This section amends the Acts listed in the Table.

-(2) In each Schedule listed in the Table:

-(a) if there is a title set out in the Table for the Schedule — after the identifier for the Schedule insert that title;

-(b) if there is a shoulder note set out in the Table for the Schedule — at the end of the heading to the Schedule insert that shoulder note;

-(c) reformat the heading to the Schedule, as amended by paragraphs (a) and (b) if applicable, so that it is in the current format.